felixjchen/calcifer/README.md

 ## Technology

-- TypeScript, Express and SSH2 on our backend services
+- TypeScript, Express, SocketIO and SSH2 on our backend services
-- Angular for our frontend
+- SocketIO and Angular for our frontend
 - MongoDB for our database
 - Docker in Docker, Docker Compose and Sysbox for playgrounds
 - JWilder’s Nginx-Proxy for dynamic routes